medcomdk/dk_HomeCareObservations/input/pagecontent/testProtocolTestExample.md

 |  Test example     |     Description     |
 |---|---|
-[Example1](./Bundle-ReceiveTestExample1.html) | Two observations without comments and the requesting doctor's name is known |
+[Example1](./Bundle-ReceiveTestExample1.html) | Two observations without clinical or analysis comments and the requesting doctor's initials is known |
-[Example2](./Bundle-ReceiveTestExample2.html) | With a clinical comment and unknown requesting doctors initials.Two observations.
-One with a comment + an NPU code and the other without a comment and a result using the MedComObservation valueset and a '>' sign |
+[Example2](./Bundle-ReceiveTestExample2.html) | With a clinical comment and requesting doctor's initials are unknown.
+Two observations: One with an analysis comment + an NPU code and the other without an analysis comment and a result using the MedComObservation valueset.
+Both observations use a comparator ('<' or '>') |